stevenrskelton/stevenrskelton.github.io/_posts/2024-05-01-realtime-client-database-external-datasource-zlayer.md

 will be exposed with a simple interface mapping data ids to new data elements.

 The ZLayer _trait_ will contain the related methods used to transform inputs and outputs, as well as scheduling updates.
-With _protected_ visibility the implementations can be overriden to accomidate non-standard operation.
+With _protected_ visibility implementations can be overriden accomidating non-standard operation.

 ```scala
 /**